ExpressVPN vs Proton VPN: which VPN is better?

 Features overview

-When it comes to Proton VPN vs ExpressVPN feature comparison, Proton VPN has an easy victory.
-Although both providers have quite a few features up their sleeves, Proton VPN’s offerings far exceed ExpressVPN’s features.
-Plus, many of its features are more functional than those offered by ExpressVPN.
+When it comes to Proton VPN vs ExpressVPN feature comparison, the fight is fierce and also finishes in a tie.
+Both providers offer quite a few features up their sleeves and they're equally valuable for reputable VPN providers.
+Plus, many of its features are more functional and help you customize a VPN usage.

 Split tunneling

-As for ExpressVPN, its split tunneling feature is more run-of-the-mill and doesn’t allow as many configuration options.
-However, in addition to Windows and Android, it’s also available on Mac.
-This is a strong redeeming quality since only a handful of VPNs have split tunneling on Mac.
+As for ExpressVPN, its split tunneling feature allows an equally great customization.
+In addition to that, ExpressVPN supports split tunneling on Windows and Android.
+It is a strong redeeming quality since only a handful of VPNs have split tunneling on macOS.

 Stealth servers